Skip to main content.

 Satisfactory Academic Progress

-Satisfactory progress is indicated by students who
+Satisfactory progress is indicated by:

-2. Have received no more than two grades below "B"; and
+- Having received no more than two grades below "B"; and

-3. Are registered for normal course loads or project/thesis/dissertation continuation.
+- Staying registered for normal course loads or project/thesis/dissertation continuation.

 Unsatisfactory academic progress results from failure to meet the above requirements and/or failure to complete program requirements at the appropriate point in the program.
 Such requirements are: (1) filing a project or thesis proposal; (2) scheduling the project or thesis presentation; (3) producing final copies of the thesis or dissertation.
 Students who do not maintain satisfactory progress in their degree program risk having their appointments reduced or being dismissed from the program.